Ishk Ishk Ishk

-Ishk Ishk Ishk is a Hindi film produced, directed by and starring Dev Anand along with Zeenat Aman, Kabir Bedi, and Shabana Azmi.
-The film has some beautiful scenes of mountains in Nepal and Kalimpong.
-We can see Dr.Graham’s Homes school which was called Kalimpong Public School in the movie.
+Ishk Ishk Ishk is a 1974 Hindi film produced, directed by and starring Dev Anand along with Zeenat Aman, Kabir Bedi, and Shabana Azmi.
+The film has some scenes of mountains in Nepal and Kalimpong.
+Dr.Graham's Homes school, which was called Kalimpong Public School, can be seen in the movie.

 Plot

 The film begins with the beautiful scenes of Nepal.

 The child version of Dhun (Dev Anand)is a student of a music school run by (AK Hangal), where he makes a friend (Kabir Bedi).
 Dhun grows up to become a talented music teacher who his students love.
 Dhun is in love with Pammy (Shabana Azami), but she comes under the influence of her father and denies the love of Dhun.
 Dhun broken hearted leaves the school job and decides to go to the Math (a highest mountain in Nepal).
 He comes upon an Inn called Six Sisters Inn, run by Pahar (Premnath).
 He decides to stay there for a while.
 He meets the sisters, and falls in love with the one named Pooja (Zeenat Aman).
 In one of the incidents, Pooja slips from a cliff and Dhun saves her amidst an avalanche and snow storm.
 Pooja falls in love with Dhun, and both hope to marry soon.
 Pahar does raise objections, but they soon are overcome.
 Just when the marriage is being planned, the family come to know that both Pooja and Dhun are related, and the relationship is that Dhun is Pooja's maternal uncle.
 But the film ends with a surprising climax.